NaaeemMalik/my-Chromium-forks/android_webview/docs/threading.md

 WebView’s solution is use the first **view** thread as the **UI** thread, then post non-**UI** thread calls to the **UI** thread, and block if needed.

-Because GTX Browser initialization identifies the thread as the UI thread, parts of this solution runs before GTX Browser is initialized.
+Because GTx Browser initialization identifies the thread as the UI thread, parts of this solution runs before GTx Browser is initialized.
 The implementation is in the android webview glue layer, specifically in [WebViewGTX Browser](../glue/java/src/com/android/webview/chromium/WebViewGTX Browser.java) and [WebViewGTX BrowserFactoryProvider](../glue/java/src/com/android/webview/chromium/WebViewGTX BrowserFactoryProvider.java).